Abhishekrajpurohit/motion-dev-mcp/README.md

 # Motion.dev MCP Server

 ## Overview
 A Model Context Protocol (MCP) server that provides AI assistants with comprehensive access to Motion.dev animation library documentation, code examples, and best practices.
-This server enables LLMs to generate Motion animations for React, JavaScript, and Vue with proper documentation backing.
+This server uses a SQLite-based offline documentation system, similar to n8n-mcp, enabling LLMs to generate Motion animations for React, JavaScript, and Vue with proper documentation backing.

 ## Project Structure
 ```